 Heart failure has many causes.
 Most of these are other conditions or diseases that damage the heart muscle.
 These could include:

-- Coronary artery disease (when the blood supply to the heart is partially or completely blocked).
-This could be with or without a heart attack in the past.
+- Coronary artery disease (where there is narrowing or blockage of the blood vessels in the heart).
+This could be with or without a heart attack in the past

-- Problems with the heart muscle itself (cardiomyopathy).
+- Problems with the heart muscle itself (for example, cardiomyopathy).

 Sometimes, the exact cause cannot be found.
-Some people are at higher risk of developing heart failure.
-Any of the following could increase your risk:
+Some people are at higher risk of developing heart failure, including those who are:

-- Having had a heart attack in the past.
+- Have had a heart attack in the past

 How is heart failure diagnosed?

-- Chest X-ray – shows if your heart is enlarged or your lungs have fluid in them.
+- A chest X-ray shows if your heart is enlarged or your lungs have fluid in them.

-- Electrocardiogram (also called an EKG or ECG) – measures the rate and regularity of your heartbeat.
+- An electrocardiogram (also called an EKG or ECG) measures the rate and regularity of your heartbeat.
 It can help diagnose heart rhythm problems or damage to the heart.

-- Echocardiogram (also called an echo) and doppler ultrasound – use sound waves to make pictures of the heart.
+- An echocardiogram (also called an echo) and doppler ultrasound use sound waves to make pictures of the heart.
 These show how well your heart is working and pumping blood.

-- Holter monitor – a small box attached to electrodes on your chest records your heart rhythm for 24 hours or more.
+- A Holter monitor is a small box attached to electrodes on your chest records your heart rhythm for 24 hours or more.

-- Stress test – measures your heartbeat and blood pressure.
+- A stress testmeasures your heartbeat and blood pressure.
 This can be done before, during, or after exercise to see how your heart responds to activity.